raphigaziano/sendcrap/README.rst

   (current plan of providing an alternative optparse implementation feels like stoopid overengineering, and there's already enough of it).

+  UPDATE: after testing, installing the argparse module manually works ok with 2.6, despite a small difference with the standard version, causing one test to fail: mutually explusive flags don't seem to work, and sending both the -v and -q flags do not crash the app as expected.

 - tarfile module seems to also cause problems with 2.6.